fanoframework/fanoframework.github.io/utilities/sending-email/index.md

 ## Sending email with sendmail

-Current implementation of `IMailer` interface only supports sending email using sendmail binary from [ssmtp library](https://linux.die.net/man/8/ssmtp) thorough class `TSendmailMailer`.
-To use it, register its factory class with container.
+Current implementation of `IMailer` interface only supports sending email using sendmail binary, from [ssmtp library](https://linux.die.net/man/8/ssmtp) thorough class `TSendmailMailer`.
+To use it, register its factory class with [container](/dependency-container).

 ```
 container.add('mailer', TSendmailMailerFactory.create());